JavaScript framework

 get(map, key1, Set); // 1

-function allows you to construct a safe copy for indexing of an object passed as a parameter, that is to say without a prototype chain.
+The getSafeObject function allows you to construct a safe for indexing copy of merged objects passed as parameters, that is to say without a prototype chain.
 Its TypeScript signature is as follows:

 Parameters